top of page

 Assessment

-• Psychometric testing for intellectual and academic achievement evaluation
+• Psychometric testing for intellectual and academic achievement

-• Developmental Assessments
+• Developmental and giftedness assessments

 • Specific learning disorder assessments, including dyslexia

-• Vocational Assessment and Career Guidance
+• Vocational assessment and career guidance

 Assessment cost and process